The stellar populations of quiescent ultra-diffuse galaxies from optical to mid-infrared spectral energy distribution fitting: Discussion

 Similarly to what was found by \cite{Pandya_18}, we can see that the addition of dust in our models brings the metallicities to a lower level, indicating again that the included dust is ``absorbing'' part of the redness of the images and only more metal-poor stellar populations can explain the observed colours of these UDGs.

 DGSAT I has quite an unusual chemical abundance, as suggested by MN19, with a [Mg/Fe] enhancement 10 times higher than the most chemically enriched systems studied to date.
 This unexpected chemical abundance can be connected to the recently detected blue and irregular low surface brightness clump on top of DGSAT I's disk.
-This clump was associated, using \textit{Hubble Space Telescope} data, with a recent ($\sim$500 Myr) episode of star formation in the galaxy (Janssens et al. 2022, submitted).
+This clump was associated, using \textit{Hubble Space Telescope} data, with a recent ($\sim$500 Myr) episode of star formation in the galaxy \citep{Janssens_22}.
 This is in agreement with the finding of an extended star formation history for DGSAT I by \cite{MartinNavarro_19}.
 This alpha enhancement in DGSAT I is difficult to detect with broad-band SED fitting techniques, as these are not focused on specific absorption lines and thus only the overall shape of the spectrum can be recovered.
 This limitation might explain why \cite{Pandya_18} found a much more metal-rich population than MN19.
 However, in this work, with the inclusion of the mid-IR \textit{WISE} bands and using a more recent version of \texttt{Prospector}, we find metallicities much closer to those found with spectroscopy, meaning that the inclusion of these bands and a broader coverage of the spectrum may be key to separating the metallicity and alpha enhancement of the galaxies.
+Another explanation for the differences may be that \cite{Pandya_18} found an optical colour for DGSAT I inconsistent with the one used in our study coming from \cite{Janssens_22} and the one found by \cite{MartinezDelgado_16}.

 In fact, as discussed in Appendix \ref{sec:appendixB}, we see that the exclusion of the \textit{WISE} bands has a strong effect on the estimate of the dust extinction and metallicity of the galaxies.
 With the \textit{WISE} bands, the dust posterior peaks at smaller values because the 12 and 22 $\mu$m upper limits help to constrain the amount of dust found.
 Because of the dust--metallicity degeneracy, we also find a much more constrained estimate of the metallicity.